 Adaptive Behavior and Communications Program (ABC)

 The Adaptive Behavior and Communication programs are designed to meet the needs of students diagnosed with autism spectrum disorders, TBI, or other neurological impairments whose behavior consistently interferes with their educational performance.
-The focus is on development of age appropriate social skills, coping, and communication skills, and academics.
+The focus is on the development of age-appropriate social skills, coping, and communication skills, and academics.
 The goal of the program is the successful return to the general education classroom to the greatest extent possible.

 In A.L.E. classes, practical application of academic skills is taught to maximize achievement at school, at home, and in the community.
-The A.L.E. program provides an environment which allows for learning that is individualized and appropriate to each student's developmental and functional level.
+The A.L.E. program provides an environment that allows for learning that is individualized and appropriate to each student's developmental and functional level.

 Moving Toward Independence (MTI)

 MTI is a specialized class under the A.L.E program.
 It is designed to support students who require additional assistance in the areas of self-help and daily living skills.

 A.L.E is a specialized class under the A.L.E program.
 It is designed to provide additional behavioral supports beyond those typically found in the A.L.E classroom.